ju-s11/ju-s11/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on team Soma from Tecgraf PUC-Rio.
+- 🔭 I’m currently a exchange student at INSA-Lyon.
-- 🌱 I’m currently learning Web-development and Angular.
+- 🌱 I’m currently learning Computer Networks and Computer Acrchitecture.
 - 📫 How to reach me: emailpucdajulia@gmail.com (email) or Julia Simão (linkedln).
 - ⚡ Fun fact: I love robotics and dream of working with it one day.